DDGRCF/DDGBlog/README.md

-# myBlob
+# DDGBlog
-A tiny blob for DDGRCF
+A tiny blog for DDGRCF